Intro – how did we get to Indonesia?

 - Jakarta – to make the trip back easier for us and maybe to visit something on the way

-We decided to go from Jakarta to Yogyakarta in the first day of arrival but, since we had the tickets split in two (Doha-Jakarta and Jakarta-Yogyakarta), we had to include a time difference between the two flights, so that we have enough time to check-out the luggage, get out of the airport and get in again for the next flight, including the case in which we had our baggage lost and we also had to take care of this situation.
+We decided to go from Jakarta to Yogyakarta on the first day of arrival but, since we had the tickets split in two (Doha-Jakarta and Jakarta-Yogyakarta), we had to include a time difference between the two flights, so that we have enough time to check out the luggage, get out of the airport and get in again for the next flight, including the case in which we had our baggage lost and we also had to take care of this situation.

 Yeah, I know, I’m SO stressed, but have you met my luck and me?
 Well, after the wedding, after we had relaxed a little bit and restored our sleep resources, we received some nice news: Qatar Airways’ planes weren’t allowed to fly above the surrounding countries’ territories anymore.
 More information here.
 Our tickets were for August, after almost a month after the embargo was started.